QEDan/QEDan.github.io/running_webservices.md

 * Migrate your data from your existing services
 * Maintain your new services

-This guide is intended to provide a general overview and some pointers to tools you will need and options to consider.
-It is not a step-by-step guide.
+This guide is intended to give a general overview and some pointers to tools you will need and options to consider.
+It is not a step-by-step tutorial or comprehensive guide.
 You will have to read the documentation and learn how all the pieces work together.
 Otherwise, you are likely to run into problems that you'll be unable to solve yourself.
 That said, you don't need to be a computer expert to be successful.
 You can learn as you go, as long as you are willing to do some reading and spend some time debugging when there are problems.

-## Finding a webserver
+## Finding a web server

 The first step is finding a [computer to run your software](https://en.wikipedia.org/wiki/Web_server).
 These options are listed from having the most control, to having the least control (but the most convenience).
 Each option will have its own costs, which I wont get into here.:
 * Purchase a computer and connect it to the internet using your ISP
 * Purchase a computer and host it in a [colocation center](https://en.wikipedia.org/wiki/Colocation_centre)
-* Rent access to a [bare metal server](https://en.wikipedia.org/wiki/Bare-metal_server) in a datacenter (may be called "single-tenancy physical server" or "bare metal server")
+* Rent access to a [bare metal server](https://en.wikipedia.org/wiki/Bare-metal_server) in a data center (may be called "single-tenancy physical server" or "bare metal server")
-* Rent access to a virtual machine in a datacenter (usually called "Cloud Hosting" or "Virtual servers")
+* Rent access to a virtual machine in a data center (usually called "Cloud Hosting" or "Virtual servers")
 * Use virtual machines from one of the large cloud providers (alphabetical order)
     * [Amazon Web Services](https://aws.amazon.com/)
     * [Google Cloud] (https://cloud.google.com/)